Neural quantum kernels: training quantum kernels with quantum neural networks: Scaling data re-uploading for qubit QNN

 Here, $L$ denotes the number of layers, $U$ represents a generic $\mathrm{SU}(2)$ unitary, and the vector $\boldsymbol{\theta}=\{\boldsymbol{\theta}_1,...,\boldsymbol{\theta}_L\}$ encompasses the trainable parameters.
 To leverage this model to construct a binary classifier, one must select two label states that are maximally separated in Hilbert space.
 The training objective involves instructing the model to collectively rotate points belonging to the same class, bringing them closer to their corresponding label state.

 Starting with the data re-uploading single-qubit QNN architecture, we can naturally extend it to create multi-qubit QNNs.
-The introduction of more qubits enhances the model's expressivity by increasing the number of trainable parameters per layer and offering the potential for entanglement between qubits which enhances the expressivity of the model \cite{panadero2023regressions}.
+The introduction of more qubits enhances the model's expressivity by increasing the number of trainable parameters per layer and offering the potential for entanglement \cite{panadero2023regressions}.

 In this work, we propose an iterative training approach for multi-qubit QNNs.
 In our construction, the $n$-qubit QNN is defined as